MuhammedSami/insider_assignment/readme.md

 go run ./cmd/... --password=secret --interval=10s

-I have used 10s for quick follow instead of 2 minutes
+10s is used for quick follow instead of 2 minutes

 ### Swagger UI